anastaseleon/anastaseleon/README.md

 <h2 align="center">Projects</h2>
 <p align="justify">

 - Fleet management visualisation in Power Bi
 - Using clustering algorithm and traditional statistics to study driving Behavior
+ - Power app for updating BOL
+ - Power automate Flows to autamate office tasks

+ [Please note that , due to confidentiality agreements, some projects cannot be detailed publicly at present.
+I am currently in the process of anonymizing the data to make these projects available for public viewing in a few weeks.
+In the interim, I am able to provide more specific information and examples privately, upon request, for potential employers.]
 </p>